kd8bny/LiMEaide/README.md

 -o, --output
     Change name of output file.
 Default is dump.bin

+-c, --case
+    Append case number to front of output dir

 -C, --dont-compress
     Do not compress memory file.
 By default memory is compressed on host.
 If you